shivam250298/Static_Web_Deployment/README.md

 # Static_Web_Deployment

+Static web server deployment is a project in which you will deploy one static web site on web.
+With the help of AWS EC2 , XAMPP , MobaXterm , RDP , Apache , GitHub and one file which is uploaded on this repository.

+Following steps will let you understand about deploymet of this project.

 Step 1 = Get Windows OS from AWS EC2

 Step 2 = Open OS in mobaXterm or RDP